USEPA/EPATADA-PFAS-SW/README.md

 -	Create scatterpie map with circle radius representing number of samples present per state
 -	Including only unfiltered surface water and tissue data
 ### 5. Quality Control (QC) Tagging: Add tags for quality control parameters of specific concern to our analysis such as units and methods used.
 The following steps includes processes designed by EPATADA’s development team to automate quality control and cleaning processes for data downloaded from the Water Quality Portal.
--	Result Unit Validity: Adds a tag (TADA.ResultUnit.Flag) to validate measurement units.
+-	Result Unit Validity: Adds a tag (`TADA.ResultUnit.Flag`) to validate measurement units.
--	Sample Fraction Validity: Tags sample fraction (e.g., dissolved, total) issues (TADA.SampleFraction.Flag).
+-	Sample Fraction Validity: Tags sample fraction (e.g., dissolved, total) issues (`TADA.SampleFraction.Flag`).
--	Method Speciation Validity: Tags issues with method speciation (TADA.MethodSpeciation.Flag).
+-	Method Speciation Validity: Tags issues with method speciation (`TADA.MethodSpeciation.Flag`).
--	Harmonization: Harmonizes synonyms across records for characteristic/fraction/speciation/unit, adding tags like TADA.Harmonized.Flag.
+-	Harmonization: Harmonizes synonyms across records for characteristic/fraction/speciation/unit, adding tags like `TADA.Harmonized.Flag`.
 ### 6. Tagging for Outliers and Thresholds: Add tags for evaluation of potentially erroneous data.
 -	Unrealistic Values: Tags values above upper or below lower thresholds.
 -	Continuous Data: Identifies continuous data (commented out in this code).
 ### 7. Method Check: Identify which method was applied to measure PFAS in each sample
--	Analytical Methods: Tags data based on the validity of analytical methods used (TADA.AnalyticalMethod.Flag).
+-	Analytical Methods: Tags data based on the validity of analytical methods used (`TADA.AnalyticalMethod.Flag`).
 ### 8. Duplicates Check: Identify any duplicate samples in dataset.
--	Tags potential duplicates across multiple organizations (TADA.MultipleOrgDupGroupID).
+-	Tags potential duplicates across multiple organizations (`TADA.MultipleOrgDupGroupID`).
--	Tags single-organization duplicates (TADA.SingleOrgDup.Flag).
+-	Tags single-organization duplicates (`TADA.SingleOrgDup.Flag`).
 ### 9. Quality Control Activity Identification: Check for any quality control flags that were uploaded by the original data source.
--	QC Samples: Tags data from QC-related activities (TADA.ActivityType.Flag).
+-	QC Samples: Tags data from QC-related activities (`TADA.ActivityType.Flag`).
 ### 10. Coordinate Validation: Confirm that coordinates of sampling location are accurate/realistic.
--	Invalid Coordinates: Tags records with problematic coordinates, e.g., locations outside the United States (TADA.InvalidCoordinates.Flag).
+-	Invalid Coordinates: Tags records with problematic coordinates, e.g., locations outside the United States (`TADA.InvalidCoordinates.Flag`).
 ### 11. Other QC and Non-Detect Processing: Identify which samples were uploaded as non-detects or suspect by the original data source.
--	Suspect Samples: Tags records with suspect qualifier codes (TADA.MeasureQualifierCode.Flag).
+-	Suspect Samples: Tags records with suspect qualifier codes (`TADA.MeasureQualifierCode.Flag`).
 ### 12. Non-Detect Values: Adds columns for censored data tags (TADA.CensoredData.Flag) and replaces non-detects with calculated values (e.g., 50% of the detection limit).
 ### 13. Column and Data Cleanup: Remove NA columns to tidy up the result .CSV file and dataset.
 -	Remove All-NA Columns: Drops columns that contain only NA values.